MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/cli/config/index.md

 for that parameter.

 This option is mutually exclusive with the `--parameters` option.

+Starting with DSC version 3.1.0, you can pass the parameters data to a subcommand over stdin.
+When you do, you must pass the configuration document as an input string or the path to a file on the system.
+You can't pass both the parameters file and the configuration document to a command from stdin.

 For more information about defining parameters in a configuration document, see [DSC Configuration document parameter schema][06].
 For more information about using parameters in